civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 23

-  **(1)** The Board shall, on the request in writing of any person or organization affected by any order or decision of the Board **made under this Part**, file a copy of the order or decision, exclusive of reasons, in the Federal Court, unless, in the opinion of the Board,
+  **(1)** The Board shall, on the request in writing of any person or organization affected by any order or decision of the Board made under this Part, file a copy of the order or decision, exclusive of reasons, in the Federal Court, unless, in the opinion of the Board,

 ### Section 335